learnable-content/Laravel-5/README.md

 ## Eloquent ORM

 Eloquent ORM is another out of the box tool that gives us easy access to records in a database.
 So imagine we need to collect all the posts from a blog in a database.
-Normally, using ```PDO```, for you to do so you would need a sql statement then pull those records out in a usable format.
+Normally, using ```PDO```, you would need a sql statement that would pull those records out in a usable format.
 See the following:

 ```
 $stmt = $dbc->query('SELECT * FROM users');